ktn1234/BankingApplication/README.md

 # BankingApplication
-Implements a simple bank application for customers and branches
+Implements a simple bank application for a global bank that contains branches of customers and their transactions.